• Skip to primary navigation

 U.S.E.P.A.: Why Wildfire is a Health Concern

-But even if your cleaning is non-toxic, you’re likely exposed to airborne dust stirred up as you move about your home.
+But even if your cleaning is least-toxic like mine is, you’re likely exposed to airborne dust stirred up as you move about your home.
 And when your home is cleaned.

 Indoor dust consistently contains four classes of harmful chemicals in high amounts… 45 potentially toxic chemicals that are used in many consumer and household products as vinyl flooring, personal care and cleaning products, building materials and home furnishings.